aerospike/aerospike-graph-service/firefly-spark-bulk-loader/README.md

 * Build the `firefly-spark-bulk-loader` jar by running `mvn clean install -DskipTests` in the `firefly` root directory
    - This should build a jar located at `firefly/firefly-spark-bulk-loader/target/firefly-spark-bulk-loader-X.Y.Z-SNAPSHOT.jar`
    - The jar prefixed with `original` can be ignored
-* Submit a spark job locally with the following command: `spark-submit --master <SPARK_URL> --conf spark.driver.memory=1g --conf spark.executor.memory=2g --class com.aerospike.firefly.spark.bulkloader.SparkBulkLoader  </path/to>/firefly-spark-bulk-loader-X.Y.Z-SNAPSHOT.jar -e local -c </path/to>/config.properties`
+* Submit a spark job locally with the following command: `spark-submit --master <SPARK_URL> --conf spark.driver.memory=1g --conf spark.executor.memory=2g --class com.aerospike.firefly.spark.bulkloader.SparkBulkLoader </path/to>/firefly-spark-bulk-loader-X.Y.Z-SNAPSHOT.jar -c </path/to>/config.properties`

 #### Running the Bulk Loader on AWS